 Mediation can be helpful in resolving legal disputes.
-Mediation is not legally binding unless the parties enter a settlement agreement, also sometimes referred to as a mediation agreement.
+It is not legally binding unless the parties enter a settlement agreement, also sometimes referred to as a mediation agreement.
 Mediation can also be legally binding if it is court-ordered.
 However, that is rare in personal injury cases.

 What Is Mediation